Philip Morris International : RECOMMENDED FINAL CASH OFFER (Form 8-K) | MarketScreener

 Forward-Looking Statements

-This announcement (including information incorporated by reference in this announcement), oral statements made regarding the Offer, and other information published by PMI Bidder or any member of the PMI Group contain statements which are, or may be deemed to be, 'forward-looking statements'.
-Such forward-looking statements are prospective in nature and are not based on historical facts, but rather on current expectations and on numerous assumptions regarding the business strategies and the environment in which PMI Bidder or any member of the PMI Group shall operate in the future and are subject to risks and uncertainties that could cause actual results to differ materially from those expressed or implied by those statements.
+This announcement (including information incorporated by reference in this announcement), oral statements made regarding the Offer, and other information published by Vectura, any member of the Vectura Group, PMI Bidder or any member of the PMI Group contain statements which are, or may be deemed to be, "forward-looking statements".
+Such forward-looking statements are prospective in nature and are not based on historical facts, but rather on current expectations and on numerous assumptions regarding the business strategies and the environment in which Vectura, any member of the Vectura Group, PMI Bidder or any member of the PMI Group shall operate in the future and are subject to risks and uncertainties that could cause actual results to differ materially from those expressed or implied by those statements.

-The forward-looking statements contained in this announcement relate to PMI Bidder or any member of the PMI Group's future prospects, developments and business strategies, the expected timing and scope of the Offer and other statements other than historical facts.
-In some cases, these forward-looking statements can be identified by the use of forward-looking terminology, including the terms 'believes', 'estimates', 'will look to', 'would look to', 'plans', 'prepares', 'anticipates', 'expects', 'is expected to', 'is subject to', 'budget', 'scheduled', 'forecasts', 'synergy', 'strategy', 'goal', 'cost-saving', 'projects' 'intends', 'may', 'will', 'shall' or 'should' or their negatives or other variations or comparable terminology.
-Forward-looking statements may include statements relating to the following: (i) future capital expenditures, expenses, revenues, earnings, synergies, economic performance, indebtedness, financial condition, dividend policy, losses and future prospects; (ii) business and management strategies and the expansion and growth of PMI Bidder's or any member of the PMI Group's operations and potential synergies resulting from the Offer; and (iii) the effects of global economic conditions and governmental regulation on PMI Bidder's or any member of the PMI Group's respective businesses.
+The forward-looking statements contained in this announcement relate to Vectura, any member of the Vectura Group, PMI Bidder or any member of the PMI Group's future prospects, developments and business strategies, the expected timing and scope of the Offer and other statements other than historical facts.
+In some cases, these forward-looking statements can be identified by the use of forward-looking terminology, including the terms "believes", "estimates", "will look to", "would look to", "plans", "prepares", "anticipates", "expects", "is expected to", "is subject to", "budget", "scheduled", "forecasts", "synergy", "strategy", "goal", "cost-saving", "projects" "intends", "may", "will", "shall" or "should" or their negatives or other variations or comparable terminology.
+Forward-looking statements may include statements relating to the following: (i) future capital expenditures, expenses, revenues, earnings, synergies, economic performance, indebtedness, financial condition, dividend policy, losses and future prospects; (ii) business and management strategies and the expansion and growth of PMI Bidder's, any member of the PMI Group, Vectura's or any member of the Vectura Group's operations and potential synergies resulting from the Offer; and (iii) the effects of global economic conditions and governmental regulation on PMI Bidder's, any member of the PMI Group, Vectura's or any member of the Vectura Group's respective businesses.

 By their nature, forward-looking statements involve risk and uncertainty because they relate to events and depend on circumstances that may occur in the future.
 These events and circumstances include changes in the global, political, economic, business, competitive, market and regulatory forces, future exchange and interest rates, changes in tax rates, future business combinations or disposals, and any epidemic, pandemic or disease outbreak.
 If any one or more of these risks or uncertainties materialises or if any one or more of the assumptions prove incorrect, actual results may differ materially from those expected, estimated or projected.
 Such forward-looking statements should therefore be construed in the light of such factors.

-Neither PMI Bidder or any member of the PMI Group, nor any of their respective associates or directors, officers or advisers, provides any representation, assurance or guarantee that the occurrence of the events expressed or implied in any forward-looking statements in this announcement shall actually occur.
+Neither Vectura, any member of the Vectura Group or any of PMI Bidder or any member of the PMI Group, nor any of their respective associates or directors, officers or advisers, provides any representation, assurance or guarantee that the occurrence of the events expressed or implied in any forward-looking statements in this announcement shall actually occur.
 Given these risks and uncertainties, potential investors should not place any reliance on forward-looking statements.

+Specifically, statements of estimated cost savings and synergies relate to future actions and circumstances which, by their nature, involve risks, uncertainties and contingencies.
+As a result, the

 The forward-looking statements speak only at the date of this announcement.
-All subsequent oral or written forward-looking statements attributable to any member of the PMI Group, or any of their respective associates, directors, officers, employees or advisers, are expressly qualified in their entirety by the cautionary statement above.
+All subsequent oral or written forward-looking statements attributable to any member of the PMI Group or Vectura Group, or any of their respective associates, directors, officers, employees or advisers, are expressly qualified in their entirety by the cautionary statement above.

 Disclosure requirements of the Takeover Code